China 2185

 Plot synopsis

-In the story, a hacker only known as M102 by the ID the security system assigns him, infiltrates Chairman Mao Memorial Hall and uses holographic simulation software to scan the brain of Chairman Mao.
-It is revealed he has scanned the brains of five normal, recently deceased civilians before.
-These are the first such attempts at such a high fidelity scan of the human brain.[1]:507 The scanned people are then recreated in cyberspace as digital programs, codenamed Brains 1 through 6 (Mao being the 6th).[1]:507
+A computer engineer known as M102, infiltrates Chairman Mao Memorial Hall and uses holographic simulation software to scan the brain of Mao Zedong.[3]:524 He has also scanned the brains of five other dead men.[3]:524 These are the first such attempts at such a high fidelity scan of the human brain.[2]:507 The scanned people are then recreated in cyberspace as digital programs.[2]:507 They are codenamed Brains 1 through 6 (Mao being the 6th).[1]:188

-However, it is revealed Brain 2 is deeply dissatisfied at the country's progressiveness, and committed suicide due to outrage at the newer, unconventional formats of the nuclear family present in the 22nd century.
-Brain 2 begins to clone himself trillions of times, appearing as "electric pulse beings".[1]:507 These digital clones regard the China they encounter as having turned towards revisionism.[1]:507 They deem China as overcome with crass materialism and degeneracy.[1]:515 The digital clones occupy the central computer and establish a cyber government named The Republic of Huaxia (an archaic, traditional name for China).[1]:507 They hijack China's internet-based security system to censor behaviors they deem deviant, including by destroying neon lights, removing bikini advertisements, and shutting down night clubs.[1]:515 The digital clones broadcast information on sexual morality, work ethics, and traditional modes of living.
-They violently oppress the populace.[1]:515 Brain 2's clones are called "Software Nukes" by the cyberspace forces of China, owing to their human intelligence that allows them to attack and destroy practically every kind of conceivable programming.
-China shuts down its connections to the outside world.
-All contact is capitally forbidden and any vessel, even civilian, attempting to enter or leave China is mercilessly destroyed by the PLA.
+It is revealed Brain 2 was a 185 year old man who was deeply dissatisfied at the country's progressiveness, and killed himself after an argument with his great-grandson.[3]:531 Brain 2 begins to clone himself to create "electric pulse beings".[1]:188 These digital clones regard the China they encounter as having turned towards revisionism.[2]:507 They deem China as overcome with crass materialism and degeneracy.[2]:515 The digital clones occupy the central computer and establish a cyber government named The Republic of Huaxia (a traditional name for China which conveys Chineseness in an ethnic, rather than territorial sense).[2]:507[1]:188 They hijack China's internet-based security system to censor behaviors they deem deviant, including by destroying neon lights, removing bikini advertisements, and shutting down night clubs.[2]:515 The digital clones broadcast information on sexual morality, work ethics, and traditional modes of living.
+They violently oppress the populace.[2]:515 The Republic of Huaxia seeks to instigate nuclear war with the Soviet Union.[1]:188

-The clones of Brain 2 seize control of all digitally controlled machinery, including armed police cars and weaponized army vehicles.
-They press an attack on the Hall the president is in an attempt to kill her to stop her from activating the "Bottle's Cork" system that could cause the entire country's networks to undergo a forcible power cycle and wipe out the beings.
-As the situation seems hopeless and more and more of the defenders of the People's Hall are killed by the weapons the beings wield, the children and their flying motorbikes arrive and get the president to the emergency Quake-center with only a few minutes before the due time for nuclear destruction.
+The clones of Brain 2 seize control of all digitally controlled systems.[1]:188 They press an attack on the Hall the president is in an attempt to kill her to stop her from activating the "Bottle's Cork" system that could cause the entire country's networks to undergo a forcible power cycle and wipe out the beings.
+The children and their flying motorbikes arrive, break the siege, and escort the highest magistrate to a secret base.[3]:529

-Ultimately, China's political leader shuts down the national power system to eliminate the Republic of Huaxia.
-The power cycle destroys many industrial systems and cause a great loss of life, but the country is preserved.
-The president orders China's SSBNs to fire missiles without warheads at the Pacific Ocean to demonstrate China's nuclear capability should any other power still attempt to attack China.[1]:507 The leader engages the digital Mao, Brain 6, in conversation, and finds the original clone to be earthly, earnest, and visionary (albeit a little amused at Brain 2's actions).
-She's surprised that it wasn't Mao, but a normal old man that tried to destroy the country.[1]:515 Mao offers a frank assessment of his own revolutionary successes and failures.[1]:515 He criticizes the preservation of his corpse as excessively superstitious but simultaneously observes that a cult of personality has always been a means to govern China in difficult times.[1]:515 The story ends with digital Mao's admonition that any attempt at immortality is futile because "eternal life is just eternal death".
-The presidents of China and the USSR engage in jovial conversation about a virtual reality to relegate the hyper-aged people to, to solve both problems of overpopulation and the aging populace.
-[1]:507
+Ultimately, China's political leader shuts down the national power system to eliminate the Republic of Huaxia.[1]:188 The power cycle destroys many industrial systems and cause a great loss of life, but the country is preserved.
+The president orders China's SSBNs to fire missiles without warheads at the Pacific Ocean to demonstrate China's nuclear capability should any other power still attempt to attack China.
+The leader engages the digital Mao, Brain 6, in conversation, and finds the original clone to be earthly, earnest, and visionary,[2]:515 albeit a little amused at Brain 2's actions.
+She's surprised that it wasn't Mao, but a normal old man that tried to destroy the country.
+Mao offers a frank assessment of his own revolutionary successes and failures.[2]:515 He criticizes the preservation of his corpse as excessively superstitious but simultaneously observes that a cult of personality has always been a means to govern China in difficult times.[2]:515 Mao admonishes that any attempt at immortality is futile because "eternal life is just eternal death".[2]:507

 Themes